 In the mood for a spectacular YA fantasy?
 Then read the following recommendation by Bill Jones, IDS Project Creative Technologist, for a truly amazing young adult novel:

-The multiple award-winning YA novel, A Monster Calls by Patrick Ness, is a story filled with surreal illustrations and a captivating a-monster-callsstoryline that leaves the reader wondering what is in fact real and what is simply perceived to be.
+The multiple award-winning YA novel, A Monster Calls by Patrick Ness, is a story filled with surreal illustrations and a captivating storyline that leaves the reader wondering what is in fact real and what is simply perceived to be.
 The story is told through the eyes of a teenage boy named Conor, who describes his struggle in coming to terms with his mother’s cancer and the terrifying possibility of losing her.
 Awakened from a nightmare, a monster comes to help Conor understand his future and admit truths that he holds deep inside.

 Throughout the novel, the monster shares with Conor three stories to help him understand the truths of life and what lies ahead.
 “The answer is that it does not matter what you think,” the monster said.
 “Because your mind will contradict itself a hundred times each day.
 You wanted her to go at the same time you were desperate for me to save her.
 Your mind will believe comforting lies while also knowing the painful truths that make those lies necessary.
 And your mind will punish you for believing both.”